PeterTsungYu/reverse_proxy/README.md

 4. Write into the config file you just created
 Follow the [sites_available_example](https://github.com/PeterTsungYu/reverse_proxy/blob/main/sites_available_example.txt).
 There are some variable that you should fill in.
-- <your sub.domain.name here>.
+- `<your sub.domain.name here>`.
 It is the domain name you would like to use.
 Ex. service.goggle.comt.
 > No need to prefix with either http or https.
 Those are part of the configuration.
-- <your page or leave empty as a root page>.
+- `<your page or leave empty as a root page>`.
 It is the name of your service page or your route, which will appear at the end of your url.
-After setting up, it will be a complete URL as service.goggle.comt/<your page>.
+After setting up, it will be a complete URL as service.goggle.comt/`<your route>`.
 > Leave it empty if it is gonna be a root webpage.
-- <your designated port number>.
+- `<your designated port number>`.
 It is the port you would like to forward from the server side.
 It could be one of the available ports on the server side.
 Ex.
 3322, 5333.

 5. After editing the route file, execute
 ```